artificialnouveau/archived_artificialnouveau.github.io/_publications/cry.md

 ---
-title: "Development and Technical Validation of a Smartphone-Based Cry Detection Algorithm"
+title: "[Publication] Development and Technical Validation of a Smartphone-Based Cry Detection Algorithm"
 collection: publications
 permalink: /publication/cry
 excerpt: 'The aim of this study was to develop and technically validate a smartphone-based algorithm able to automatically detect crying.'